Planning for leaving school

 The Scottish Government has committed to offering all young people an appropriate place to continue education after the age of 16.
 This might mean:

-- staying on in school
+- staying on at school

-- leaving school to go into work
+- leaving to work

 - further or higher education

 Your child’s school should support them to consider what path is best for them.
 Transition planning should take place to make sure that you and your child feel confident in their next steps.

 Can my child stay at school beyond age 16?

 Your child has the right to stay at school beyond age 16 if they attend:

 - a grant-aided or independent school where their place was funded by the local authority.

 If your child stays on at school, they continue to have the right to additional support for learning for as long as they remain a pupil.